 Ain’t no party like a 60’s era beach party where you have the beach boys playing, “Kokomo” in the background and an array of different surfer girls doing “the twist” (that’s a dance in case you’re not in the know and this is all WAY before your time) in polka dot, high waisted bikinis.
 Am I right?
 Of course, I am, which is why you need this beyond epic, beach vacation packing list in your life!
-Especially if you’re planning an amaze balls trip to some of the best Krabi beaches in Thailand.
+Especially if you’re planning an amazeballs 5 days in Maui itinerary.

 Trust me here people.
 Because this epic, beach packing list is filled with, count em, 20 different items that are all essential, must-haves when creating the beach trip packing list of your dreams.
 You’ll also probably have an endless array of on the beach quotes swirling through your head.

 I mean, packing for your beach vacation is all fun and games until you forget something insanely important, like one of the best beach umbrellas on the market today or sunscreen.
 In which case, you then proceed to sizzle like bacon in the sun and get third-degree burns all over your arms and legs.

 Or is that just this pasty AF, white beyond belief, girl over here who burns to a crisp in about 2.5 seconds flat?
 Actually, on second thought, don’t answer that.
 Because I think you smell what I’m trying to throw down here.